 NOTE: Educators who wish to use these articles to train their staff and share with other educators have permission to do so as long as the copies include proper citation including my name, copyright date, website address and email address.
 Written permission is required for official publication or use for profit.

-Please contact Elderine Wyrick through guestbook comment if you have questions.
-Your questions will remain private.
+Please contact Elderine Wyrick through email (firstname.lastname@example.org) if you have questions.
+I look forward to hearing from you.

 Script embedded in HTML